Raku/doc/writing-docs/CREATING-NEW-DOCS.md

 =begin pod :my-link<foo> # another comment
 =TITLE Working with Perl 6 pod
 =SUBTITLE Alice in Wonderland
-# ... more vald pod and text
+# ... more valid pod and text
 =comment a pod comment # a valid comment
 =end pod
 # vi or emacs info